ladonYoung/A-Linbreg-method-on-Renewal-System/README.md

-This code is for paper <A Linbreg method on Renewal System> using Matlab to run.
+This code is for paper "A Linbreg method on Renewal System" using Matlab to run.

 Here's a brief introduction of the paper:
 We have presented an algorithm that is actually the well-known Linbreg algorithm to solve the renewal system problem.